How do you bake a cake?

 One Piece first came out in 1997, so you’re less likely to find something with a fast pace and with a dark and gritty atmosphere.
 The enjoyment here mostly comes from the simple adventure, seeing Luffy build his crew and getting to see all of their interactions.

-East Blue generally gets better the deeper into it you get, the best portion is the end.
+The East Blue generally gets better the deeper into it you get, the best portion is the end.
 Arlong Park works so well because, while it uses the same template that it used for all of the arcs before it, it adds in a really cool plot twist and plenty of great character moments.

 Probably one of the weaker aspects of the East Blue are it's villains.
 Buggy and Arlong are both memorable, Alvida is okay, but the others, Higuma, Morgan, Captain Kuro, and Don Krieg - aren't very good, if not outright bad.

 What matters though, is that it really excels with it's protagonists.
-All of them are likeable and compelling, and watching Luffy convince each of them to open up their hearts and join his crew is great, every single time.
+All of them are likeable and compelling, and watching Luffy convince each of them to open up their hearts and join his crew is wonderful, every single time.

 After having digested it all, while I don’t think the East Blue saga was consistently amazing, the main characters and just the vibes were strong enough to where I felt compelled to keep reading anyways, warts and all.

-The Alabasta Saga
+The Baroque Works Saga

 Reverse Mountain (101-105)